 4.5.6 SBC Sensitivity

-The default behavior of pysynphot when performing simulations of imaging modes is to assume a sensitivity corresponding to the middle of the upcoming cycle.
+The default behavior of pysynphot and stsynphot when performing simulations of imaging modes is to assume a sensitivity corresponding to the middle of the upcoming cycle.
 The ETC assumes the same date.
 Users should consult the ETC release notes to identify the exact date being used.

 4.5.7 SBC Linearity

 The MAMA detector maintains linearity (i.e., photon impact rate is linearly proportional to detected count rate) at globally integrated count rates up to 200,000 counts/second.
 At global rates exceeding 285,000 counts/second, both the MAMA detector and processing software are unable to reliably count photons.
 For these reasons, and to protect the MAMA from over-illumination, observations yielding global count rates above 200,000 counts/second are not allowed (see Section 4.6).